Measurement-dependent erasure of distinguishability for the observation of interference in an unbalanced SU(1,1) interferometer: Unbalanced SU(1,1) interferometer

 where ${\rm Var}_{SN} \equiv R_p|{\cal E}_0|^2 \int dt k^2(t)$ is the shot noise level of HD measurement with $R_p$ as the repetition rate of the pulse train.
 The result in Eq.(\ref{S}) clearly shows the interference effect as we scan phase $\theta$ of the SUI, which explains the result in Fig.\ref{SU}(e), but the visibility ${\cal V}_{HD}(\Delta T) $ depends on the delay $\Delta T$ as compared to the response $k(t)$ of the HD detectors.
 For $K_1, K_2\gg 1$, if $k(t)$ has a square shape of width $T_R$, for example, we have ${\cal V}_{HD}(\Delta T) = 1-|\Delta T|/T_R$ when $|\Delta T|\le T_R$ but ${\cal V}_{HD}(\Delta T) =0$ when $|\Delta T| > T_R$.
 The latter occurs when the detector can resolve each pulse.

-The results in Eqs.(\ref{iD2},\ref{iD3},\ref{iHD3}) show that the difference in the observation of direct power measurement and homodyne measurement is that the former is intensity measurement which, in the unbalanced case, gives intensity addition due to distinguishability, whereas the latter is amplitude measurement which, even in the unbalanced case, results in amplitude addition from different pulses due to the slowness of detectors and thus cannot distinguish from which pulse the photon comes.
+The results in Eqs.(\ref{iD2},\ref{iD3},\ref{iHD2a},\ref{iHD3}) show that the difference in the observation of direct power measurement and homodyne measurement is that the former is intensity measurement which, in the unbalanced case, gives intensity addition due to distinguishability, whereas the latter is amplitude measurement which, even in the unbalanced case, results in amplitude addition from different pulses due to the slowness of detectors and thus cannot distinguish from which pulse the photon comes.
 In the latter case, interference occurs because of photon indistinguishability in homodyne measurement process even though there is distinguishability in photon generation in PA1 and PA2.
-This recovery of interference is different from the quantum eraser schemes \cite{Qeraser,Qeraser2,zei} where distinguishability in photon generation is erased by projection measurement on the other correlated photon.
+This recovery of interference is different from the quantum eraser schemes \cite{Qeraser,Qeraser2,zei} where distinguishability in photon generation is erased by conditional projection measurement on the other correlated photon.

-Notice that the result in Eq.(\ref{S}) depends not on $\varphi$, the phase of local oscillator (LO) but only on $\theta$, the phase of the interferometer.
-This means that the LO field does not participate in interference although it mixes with the field from the output of the interferometer.
+Notice that the result in Eq.(\ref{S}) does not depend on $\varphi$, the phase of local oscillator (LO) but only on $\theta$, the phase of the interferometer.
+This is consistent with experimental observation (see next section for details) and means that the LO field does not participate in interference although it mixes with the field from the output of the interferometer.
 Its role is to make quadrature-phase amplitude measurement, as required to reveal the interference.

-Since the observation of interference in the homodyne detection in the unbalanced case requires the slow response of the detectors, for fair comparison in discussion, we also switch the direct power measurement to a slow detector (New Focus InGaAs/PIN Femtowatt Photoreceivers 2153) with a 3 dB bandwidth of 750 Hz for intensity measurement.
-The results for both balanced and unbalanced cases are shown in Fig.\ref{slow}, which is similar to Fig.\ref{SU}(b) and (c), indicating the independence of detector response in intensity measurement, and is consistent with the prediction in Eqs.(\ref{iD3}, \ref{iD4}).